U.S. Passport Renewal Applications - Form DS-82

 - That passport was issued less than 15 years ago.

 Applicants who do not meet all of these requirements should refer to “Applications requiring personal appearance” on the passport page.

 Applications to renew a damaged passport via mail may be accepted at our discretion if all the identifying information is still legible.
 If the photograph or identifying information is illegible, or the passport is significantly damaged, please refer to the information regarding Lost/Stolen/Damaged passports.

-Completed, legible, and signed passport application (Form DS-82);
+- Completed, legible, and signed passport application (Form DS-82);

-Most recent US passport;
+- Most recent US passport;

 - One (1) U.S. sized passport photograph.
 (Note: these are a different size from Australian passport photographs.
 See our list of photographers);

-For damaged passports: a signed statement outlining the reason the passport is damaged.
+- For damaged passports: a signed statement outlining the reason the passport is damaged.

-If you would like to submit this application in person, please book an appointment in order to do so.
-We will still require an Express Post envelope for the return of the new and old passport.
+In person: If you would like to submit this application in person, please schedule an appointment in order to do so.
+Note: An Express Post envelope must be provided with applications submitted in person.